-- 2021, which rated the Cayman Islands as compliant or largely compliant with 39 out of the 40 FATF recommendations and the Cayman Islands continues to enhance its AML/CFT regime, including by applying sanctions, including administrative penalties, that are intended to be effective, proportionate and dissuasive. - In further response to and compliance with OECD Base Erosion and Profit shifting standards, in December 2018, the Cayman Islands brought into force the International Tax Co-Operation (Economic Substance) Act (As Revised) and associated regulations and guidance.
-This law introduced reporting and economic substance requirements for certain Cayman Islands-domiciled entities (which, from June 2021, includes Cayman Islands partnerships) undertaking certain activities, with reporting made to the TIA.
-The economic substance regime incorporates certain exemptions, specifically for vehicles that fall within the statutory definition of an investment funds. - The Data Protection Act (As Revised) (DPL) came into force in late-2019.
+- The Data Protection Act (As Revised) (DPA) came into force in late-2019.
 This law imposes certain obligations on Cayman Islands vehicles that handle personal information relating to an individual with respect to that information.
-The DPL data protection principles are equivalent to those in force under other comparative legislation, such as GDPR in Europe. - The Cayman Islands continues its dialogue with a number of international partners and governing regulatory bodies, including the OECD and the FATF, to ensure the jurisdiction maintains a robust and proportionate regulatory framework which is implemented in an effective manner to meet internationally accepted best practice standards.
+The DPA data protection principles are equivalent to those in force under other comparative legislation, such as GDPR in Europe. - The Cayman Islands continues its dialogue with a number of international partners and governing regulatory bodies, including the OECD and the FATF, to ensure the jurisdiction maintains a robust and proportionate regulatory framework, which is implemented in an effective manner to meet internationally accepted best practice standards.

 At the establishment stage, these regulatory matters are being reflected in more detailed disclosures in offering and subscription documents.
-By way of example, investors are being required to make disclosures which pertain to AML and tax transparency considerations and sponsors are addressing data protection and sanctions obligations together with economic considerations, such as pertaining to the costs which will be allocated to the fund as fund expenses as opposed to incurred by the manager.
+By way of example, investors are being required to make disclosures pertaining to AML and tax transparency considerations and sponsors are addressing data protection and sanctions obligations together with economic considerations, such as pertaining to the costs which will be allocated to the fund as fund expenses as opposed to incurred by the manager.